 William Cornock died on 14 September 1904 (Reg Gen Sept 1904 Thornbury 6a 143).

 - William Francis Cornock.
 Born 11 January 1890.
 Baptised 2 March 1890 at St John the Evangelist, Brixton.
 William married Grace Octavia Halsted on 9 July 1923 in Christ Church Southwark.
 William was a 33 year old clerk.
 Grace was "of full age", the son of John Stacey Halsted (deceased), master printer.
 Grace Octavia Cornock of 62 Borough High Street died at St Guys Hospital on 1 April 1960.
-William Francis Cornock "otherwise William Frank" of 101 Ramsden Road, London, SW12 died on 12 August 1974 at Wandsworth, London (Reg Gen Sept 1974 Wandsworth 15a 1434).
+William Francis Cornock "otherwise William Frank" of 101 Ramsden Road, London, SW12 died on 12 August 1974 at Wandsworth, London.

 - Anna Lucretia Cornock.
 Born 17 May 1894.
-She was baptised on 20 June 1894 at St Phillips, Battersea.
-In 1911 she was a pupil at private school in Westbury and was living at Cramford House with the school principal .
+Baptised 20 June 1894 at St Phillips, Battersea.
+In 1911 she was a pupil at private school in Westbury and was living at Cramford House with the school principal.
 In 1939 she was a "general lady help" living with Herbert E Harris, a retired surgeon and Emily J Lynch "household work and superintending" at Mount House, Halse, Taunton.
-Anna Lucretia Cornock of 6 Westmoreland House, Durdham Park, Bristol died on 9 November 1983 (Reg Gen Dec 1893 Weston Super Mare 22 1144).
+Anna Lucretia Cornock of 6 Westmoreland House, Durdham Park, Bristol died on 9 November 1983.

 In 1881 William and Anne's daughter Ellen Elizabeth Cornock was still living at home with her parents at Henbury.
 In 1891 she was still living with parents at Tan House Farm, Aust in Henbury, her brother William was also still at home.
 Ellen Cornock of Thornbury, Gloucestershire, spinster died on 1 November 1900.
 Probate was granted to William Cornock and Charles William Keen.
 Her effects were valued at £97.

 In 1911 William and Anne's son William Cornock was single, a 54 year farmer living at Aust.
 William Cornock of Tan House Farm, Aust died on 12 June 1914.
 Probate was granted to Robert Hewett Cox.
 His effects were valued £1,437.
 2s.

 William and Anne's daughter Clara Emily Cornock married Charles William Keen on 29 January 1887 at Aust St John.
 Henbury.
 Charles was a 29 year old farmer, the son of Robert Keen, yeoman.
 In 1891 they are living at Harefield where 33 year old Charles is farming.
-Clara's brother George E Cornock, an ironmongers apprentice is living with them.
+Clara's brother George E Cornock, an ironmongers apprentice, is living with them.
 They were still there in 1901 and 1911.
 Charles and Clara had three children:

 Clara Emily Keen (wife of Charles William Keen) of Haresfield, Tuffley Avenue, died on 18 November 1932.
 Probate was granted to Edna Phelps (wife of Clinton Daniel Phelps) and Clinton Daniel Phelps.
 In 1939 Charles was a retired farmer living at 70, Tuffley Close, Gloucester.
 Alice Merrett (born 22 July 1889), housekeeper and Margaret M Cornock, nurse.
 Margaret was Clara's sister (see below).
 Charles William Keen of Haresfield, Tuffley died on 22 November 1939 at Brunswick Road Nursing Home, aged 82 and was buried on 25 November 1939.
 Probate was granted to Clinton Daniel Phelps, farmer.

 William and Anne's daughter Annie Catherine Cornock married James McPherson on 13 June 1894 at Haresfield.
 James was a 33 year old Ironmonger, from St Andrews, Fife.
 He was the son of John McPherson (deceased), ironmonger.
 In 1901 James and Annie were living at 10 Queens Gardens, St Andrews and St Leonards, Fife where James, aged 40 was an Ironmonger.
-James and Annie had a daughter Annie Elizabeth McPherson born in 1896.
-Annie Catherine McPherson, widow, of Kilyrmouth, Tuffley Crescent, Gloucester died on 18 December 1940.
-Probate was granted to Annie Elizabeth Jowett, married woman.
-Her estate was valued at £10,069.14s.5d.
+James and Annie had a daughter

-William and Ann's daughter Margaret Mary Conway appears to have never married .
+Finally William and Anne's daughter Margaret Mary Cornock appears to have never married .
 In 1939 Margaret was a housekeeper living with her brother-in-law Charles Keen, a retired farmer (see above) living at 70, Tuffley Close, Gloucester.
 Also at the address was Alice Merrett (born 22 July 1889), housekeeper.
 Margaret M Cornock died in 1949 aged 73 years old (Reg Gen Sept 1949 Surrey North Western 5g 466).